 From January 2020 (pre-pandemic) to January 2021 (post-pandemic), the Mid-East region saw a 2.0% increase in the unemployment rate, compared to a 3.4% increase for the state as a whole.
 From January 2021 to December 2021, the region experienced a 2.6% decrease in the unemployment rate, compared to a 2.8% decrease for the state as a whole.
 The regional unemployment rate has recovered, with the January 2020 pre-pandemic unemployment rate being 4.0%, and the December 2021 unemployment rate being 3.4%.
 Results were similar for all five counties.
-While there was an increase in the unemployment rate from January 2020 - January 2021, all counties are now back to pre-pandemic unemployment rates.
-Figure C-2 shows the COVID-19 impact on the regional unemployment rate.
+While there was an increase in the unemployment rate from January 2020 - January 2021, all counties are now back to pre-pandemic unemployment rate.